 Tomatoes are an absolute must.

 The great thing about tomatoes is that you can find them everywhere.
 They are in ketchup and most vegetable cocktails so pour them on and chug them down.
 Red tomatoes are the best because they are rich with the antioxidant lycopene.
 If you can’t find fresh, processed tomatoes are just as good.
 A diet rich in lycopene reduces multiple forms of cancer and coronary artery disease.

 They’re expensive and I don’t know why.
 There doesn’t seem to be a distinct season but they are great for you.
 They go with almost anything.
-They have more antioxidants than almost any other fruit and help to prevent cancer, diabetes and age-related memory problems.
-Blueberries are rich in fibre and vitamins A and C and help to boost cardiovascular health.
+They have more antioxidants than almost any other fruit and help to prevent cancer, diabetes, and age-related memory problems.
+Blueberries are rich in fiber and vitamins A and C and help to boost cardiovascular health.
 Take them with you if you can, they make a great snack.
 They’re also great mixed with yogurt and cereal.
 This makes for a great body boost.

 You can buy them whole but I would recommend buying them in pieces already out of the shell.
 This way you don’t run the risk of losing some on the ground when you crack them open, or even missing a piece inside the shell.
-They can be thrown onto everything including cereals, salads and yogurt.
-They are rich in Omega 3s, loaded with anti-inflammatory polyphenols as well as muscle building proteins.
+They can be thrown onto everything including cereals, salads, and yogurt.
+They are rich in Omega 3s, loaded with anti-inflammatory polyphenols as well as muscle-building proteins.
 Other nuts may contain one of these things but not all three.
-This is the grand daddy of all nuts.
+This is the granddaddy of all nuts.